shaunechua/housing_prices/README.md

 ## Hyperparameter Tuning

-XGBoost hyperparameters were optimised using a structured **sequential stepwise tuning strategy** to reduce search complexity and improve stability.
+XGBoost hyperparameters were optimised using a structured sequential stepwise tuning strategy.

 The key parameters were grouped and tuned in stages: